-In 2016 B&H provided funds form the Global Environmental Facility for the realization of the Project “Strengthen Bosnia and Herzegovina Decision-Making Towards Becoming a Party to the Minamata Convention and Build Capacity for Implementation of Future Provisions”.
-The project has been implemented by UNDP with following partner institutions for the realization of Project’s activities: Ministry of foreign trade and economic relations of B&H, Ministry of environment and tourism of the Federation of B&H, Ministry of spatial planning, civil engineering and ecology of Republika Srpska and Government of Brcko District of B&H.
+In 2016 BiH provided funds from the Global Environmental Facility for the realization of the Project “Strengthen Bosnia and Herzegovina Decision-Making Towards Becoming a Party to the Minamata Convention and Build Capacity for Implementation of Future Provisions”.
+The project has been implemented by UNDP with following partner institutions for the realization of Project’s activities: Ministry of foreign trade and economic relations of BiH, Ministry of environment and tourism of the Federation of BiH, Ministry of spatial planning, civil engineering and ecology of Republika Srpska and Government of Brcko District of BiH.

 The Minamata Convention on Mercury is a global treaty to protect human health and the environment from the adverse effects of mercury and mercury-containing products.
 The Convention was adopted on October 2013 in Japan.

 The Project undertakes a Mercury Initial Assessment to enable the country to determine the requirements and needs for becoming a Party to the Minamata Convention and to establish the foundations for undertaking future work towards the implementation of the Convention.